How to spend one day in Osaka…

 Start your day with breakfast at a nice Japanese bakery.
 I enjoyed trying new things every day while I was in Japan, like matcha croissants and cherry blossom brioche.
 In Osaka, I loved Painduce bakery, but there are many different bakeries you could try around town, often near train stations.

-Have a matcha ice cream by Osaka Castle
+Have a matcha ice cream at Osaka Castle

 It’s never too early for matcha ice cream!
 It’s just like having tea and milk if you think about it, right?
 If you happen to visit during the cherry blossom season, sit yourself down under a pink tree and admire the castle from afar.
 If you have the time, brave the queue to get into the castle (it was too long when I was there) and learn more about the history of the place.